-With respect to trucking, in order to perform a CUF, the DBE trucking firm must own and operate at least one fully licensed, insured and operational truck used on the Contract.
+With respect to trucking, the DBE trucking firm must own and operate at least one fully licensed, insured and operational truck used on the Contract in order to perform a CUF.
 Additionally, the DBE trucking firm must be responsible for the management and supervision of the entire trucking operation for which it is responsible on the Contract.
-CDOT only permits a DBE trucking firm to count the work performed with trucks it owns, insures and operates using drivers it employs or with trucks it leases from another DBE firm including owner operators who are certified DBEs.
+Work by a DBE trucking firm will count as Eligible Participation only if the work was performed (i) with trucks owned and insured by the DBE trucking firm and those trucks were operated by drivers employed by the DBE trucking firm or (ii) with trucks leased by the DBE trucking firm from another DBE firm including owner operators who are certified DBEs.
 The DBE who leases trucks from another DBE receives credit for the transportation services the lessee DBE provides on the contract.

 A DBE does not perform a CUF when its role is limited to that of an extra participant in a transaction, contract or project through which funds are passed in order to obtain the appearance of DBE participation.
-CDOT will evaluate similar transactions involving non-DBEs in order to determine whether a DBE is an extra participant.
-If a DBE does not perform or exercise responsibility for at least 30 percent of the total cost of its contract with its own work force, or the DBE subcontracts a greater portion of the work than would be expected on the basis of normal industry practice for the type of work involved, CDOT (and/or the LPA on local agency projects) will presume that the DBE is not performing a CUF.
+Similar transactions involving non-DBEs will be evaluated in order to determine whether a DBE is an extra participant.
+If a DBE does not perform or exercise responsibility for at least 30 percent of the total cost of its contract with its own work force, or the DBE subcontracts a greater portion of the work than would be expected on the basis of normal industry practice for the type of work involved, it is presumed that the DBE is not performing a CUF.
 The DBE may present evidence to rebut this presumption.

-CDOT (or the LPA for local agency projects) will evaluate and document Commercially Useful Function using CDOT Form 1432, Commercially Useful Function Questionnaire and in accordance with Section 8(a) below.
+Commercially Useful Function will be evaluated using CDOT Form 1432, Commercially Useful Function Questionnaire and in accordance with Section 8(a) below.

 Joint Checks.
-All joint checks must be approved by CDOT before they are used in payment to a DBE.
-A joint check is a check issued by the Contractor or one of its subcontractors to a DBE firm and a material supplier or other third party for materials or services to be incorporated into the work.
-Joint checks used in payments to DBEs will be monitored closely to ensure (1) the DBE is performing a CUF and (2) the joint checks are not being used in a discriminatory manner.
-The Contractor shall request approval for the use of a joint check in a written letter signed by the DBE and the Contractor, stating the reason for the joint checks and the approximate number of checks that will be needed.
-Failure to receive approval of a joint check may result in CDOT not counting such payment as Eligible Participation.
+All Joint Checks must be approved before they are used in payment to a DBE.
+Joint Checks used in payments to DBEs will be monitored closely to ensure (1) the DBE is performing a CUF, and (2) the Joint Checks are not being used in a discriminatory manner.
+The Contractor shall request approval for the use of a Joint Check in a written letter signed by the DBE and the Contractor, stating the reason for the Joint Checks and the approximate number of checks that will be needed.
+Failure to receive approval of a Joint Check may result in not counting such payment as Eligible Participation.

 Contract Finalization

 Form 1432, Commercially Useful Function Questionnaire.
-In order to finalize the project, the Contractor must submit a Form 1432, Commercially Useful Function Questionnaire for each DBE that performed work or provided supplies toward meeting the Contract Goal.
-The Form 1432 must be signed by the DBE, Contractor and Project Engineer.8of this special provision
+In order to have work performed and/or supplies provided by a DBE on the Contract count as Eligible Participation, the Contractor must submit a Form 1432, Commercially Useful Function Questionnaire, for that DBE.
+The Form 1432 must be signed by the DBE, Contractor and Project Engineer.
+Work performed and/or supplies provided on the Contract by a DBE Commitment will not count as Eligible Participation without a corresponding Form 1432 and the Contractor may be subject to a payment reduction as described in subsection 8(b) of this special provision.